Docker Hub Alternatives

 Strengths

-• +30+ package formats in one repository
+• +30+ package formats in one repository (Docker, Maven, npm, PyPI, Helm, Conan, NuGet)

 • +Xray security scanning + license compliance on Enterprise

-• +Federated repositories + replication
+• +Federated repositories with active-active multi-region replication

 Trade-offs

-• Enterprise pricing is opaque and high
+• Enterprise pricing opaque (typically $2K+/mo starting)

 • Heavier setup than Docker Hub or GHCR